Wysciguvvka/Hollow-Knight-Discord-RPC/README.md

 # Hollow Knight Discord Rich Presence Mod
 Hollow Knight Discord Rich Presence Mod (or Discord Custom Status mod) adds custom Hollow Knight In-Game Status to your Discord activity.\
-This modification is for Hollow Knight __1.5__ or above.\
+This modification is for Hollow Knight __1.5__.\
 \
 ![Preview](/Previews/presence.png)

 ## Feedback/Bug Reports/Suggestions

-If you have any feedback/suggestion or you've found a bug, please reach me on\
+If you have any feedback/suggestions or you've found a bug, please reach me on\
 Discord: __@Wysciguwka#8823__

 ## Installation
 1. Install the [modding api](https://github.com/hk-modding/api) if you haven't installed it.
-2. Download the latest mod release from [here](https://github.com/Wysciguvvka/Hollow-Knight-Discord-RPC/releases) or build it by yourself.
+2. Download the latest mod release from [here](https://github.com/Wysciguvvka/Hollow-Knight-Discord-RPC/releases) or build it yourself.
-3. Extract the .zip file and copy the __DiscordRPC__ folder into mods folder (Usually):
+3. Extract the .zip file and copy the __DiscordRPC__ folder into the mods folder (Usually):

 ```